 Jwala did her Bharatanatyam Arangetram on 15 Aug 2015 at Zionsville performing arts center in Indiana, USA.
 It was done under the auspices of Smt.Mangala Anand with live musicians from India.
 This solo debut program was two and half hours long and was attended by about 700 people.
 Sri.
-V V Sundaram (Cleveland Thyagaraja festival) graced the occasion as chief guest long with guest of honors Smt.
-Hema Rajagopalan (Natya dance theatre) and Sri.
-K P Singh (K P Singh Designs).
+V V Sundaram (Cleveland Thyagaraja festival, Cleveland, OH) graced the occasion as chief guest long with guest of honors Smt.
+Hema Rajagopalan (Natya dance theatre, Chicago, IL) and Sri.
+K P Singh (K P Singh Designs, Indianapolis, IN).